 Claimed data—gathered via surveys or focus groups—provides a starting point for building a view of your customer, but with self-reported behaviour as your only data source, that view is two-dimensional.
 To turn two-dimensional into three, you need more data.

 Enter actual behaviour.
 Data from real world consumer activity and captured in the moment rather than recalled at a later time.
 From in-store camera footage and foot traffic counters to location and transactional data, all of it shows consumer behaviour in action.

 “Having actual behavioural data allows us to understand the relationship between what people say, think and feel, and how they actually behave,” says Oliver.

-With it, you can see how their customers truly interact with their brands, from how much they spend to where they shop, how often they shop, where else they shop.
+With it, you can see how your customers truly interact with your brand, from how much they spend to where they shop, how often they shop, where else they shop.